happyren/Reading-notes/InternetNotes.md

 Optics need either connectors, mechanically spliced, or melted together.

 > optic fiber has higher bandwidth, lower attenuate, better noise immunity, lower weight, lower installation cost, better security; but it also requires better engineering, more protection, and extra bi-directional design.

+### Unguided media

+The modern wireless digital communication began in the Hawaiian Island - -